samhwang/create-a-vagabond/NOTES.md

 [X] Nature
   diff by class
   pick one
+  CAN BE CHANGED AFTER ADVANCEMENTS

 [X] Drives
   diff by class
   choose 2
+  CAN BE CHANGED AFTER ADVANCEMENTS

 [ ] Reputation
   5 x faction with value [-3, 3] and ticks (in sheet)